budding-tech-savvy/Welcome-to-Data-World/README.md

 # Raghu Nandan Gupta
 **Senior Executive - Data Analytics & Supply Chain at Reliance Retail Ltd.**

-I specialize in data analysis, dashboard creation, and automation using Excel, MySQL, Python, and Google Looker Studio.
-Passionate about turning data into actionable insights to drive business growth and efficiency.
+My name is Raghu Nandan Gupta, and I am a Senior Executive in Consumables at Reliance Retail Ltd. With a mechanical engineering degree from Dr. APJ Abdul Kalam University, I bring a strong technical background to my role.
+I specialize in working with Excel, Google Sheets, MySQL, and Google Looker Studio for data analysis and reporting.
+My responsibilities include performing data analysis using Python, MySQL, and Excel to extract insights and drive efficient decision-making.
+Additionally, I create and manage dashboards to provide insights and utilize MySQL for efficient data management and analysis.